ss-d3v/BotTuber/README.md

 7. Open config.py in a text editor and fill in instagram credentials

-- Note that you can edit variables inside main.py in a text editor and things such as MAX_CLIP_LENGTH.
+- Note that you can edit variables inside main.py in a text editor and things such as MAX_CLIP_LENGTH, Title, Description, Tags, etc..

 8. In terminal/cmd, run `instalooter login` and `instaloader --login {YOUR_USERNAME}`.
 Follow the instructions to login.